-During a standard computer usage, when hundreds of files are wrote to the disk, deleted and another ones are wrote again.
+During standard computer usage, hundreds of files are written to the disk, deleted and other ones are written again.
 Files became fragmented by file system.
-Files that are larger than a available piece of free space on the disk is split into several smaller pieces that are fit between other files.
+Files that are larger than an available piece of free space on the disk is split into several smaller pieces that are fit between other files.

 Knowing basics of data storage obviously there is two basic approaches for data recovery:

 - File carving technique that focuses on recovering files by it's internal structures types of data or signatures used to structure user data inside file.

 - File system recovery on the opposite, doesn't operate contents of files and intends to reconstruct damaged file system in it's original state.